 For radio, he's an active contributor to NPR's The American Homefront Project produced by WUNC.

 He's appeared on multiple tv shows, radio shows and podcasts.
-Recent appearances include TYT's The Conversation and Google's Tell Me Something Good Podcast produced by The Solutions Journalism Network and iHeartRadio.
+Recent appearances include TYT's The Conversation, Ticker News' Ticker Today with Ahron Young, and Google's Tell Me Something Good Podcast produced by The Solutions Journalism Network and iHeartRadio.

 Previously, he produced and reported for Bloomberg, CNN, and CBS News.

-Hirschfeld has interviewed HUD Secretaries Ben Carson and Shaun Donovan, Former Vice President Al Gore, Rep. Eric Swalwell, Rep, Jim Himes and Senators Ted Cruz, Kirsten Gillibrand, and Mitt Romney.
-He's interviewed Will Forte, Paris Hilton, Olivia Holt, Bill McKibben, and former Jetblue CEO David Neeleman among others.
+Hirschfeld has interviewed HUD Secretaries Ben Carson and Shaun Donovan, Former Vice President Al Gore, Rep. Eric Swalwell, Rep, Jim Himes and Senators Ted Cruz, Kirsten Gillibrand, and Mitt Romney, Will Forte, Paris Hilton, Olivia Holt, Bill McKibben, and former Jetblue CEO David Neeleman among others.

 His work is referenced and used in curricula at Harvard Law, CUNY, Stanford Law, Rutgers University, and The Aspen Institute.